Base de datos de plantas del FNPS

 Fauna:

+Larval host for for spring azure butterflies and snowberry clearwing moths.
 Attracts various pollinators, especially bees.
 Documented bees include Agapostemon splendens, Augochlora pura, Dialictus placidensis, Halictus ligatus, Megachile brevis pseudobrevis and the none-native Apis mellifera (honeybee) (Deyrup et al. 2002).

-Many bird species consume the fruit. including catbirds, mockinbirds, and robins.
+Many bird species consume the fruit.
+Including catbirds, mockinbirds, and robins.

 Hábitats nativos: